Mountain Gorilla Tracking Tips and Guidelines

 - Be at least 15 years of age.

 - Always wash your hands before you head out to the mountain gorillas.

-- Wear appropriate clothing since it is often cool there, a jacket might be helpful, a light backpack where you can put your packed lunch, proper boots to support your ankles.
+- Wear appropriate clothing since it is often cool there, a jacket might be helpful, a light backpack where you can put your packed lunch, and proper boots to support your ankles.

 The Mountain Gorilla Tracking Experience

-- A maximum number of 8 visitors may visit a group (family) of habituated mountain Gorillas in a day.
+- A maximum number of 8 visitors may visit a group (family) of habituated mountain gorillas in a day.
 This minimizes behavioral disturbances to the mountain gorillas and the risk of their exposure to human-borne diseases.

 - Always wash your hands before you head out to the mountain gorillas.

 - Pack it in and pack it out.
 Do not leave rubbish in the park.
 Whatever you bring into the forest should be carried back with you since it would spoil it for the next visitors.

 - You will be taken to where the guides left the gorillas the day before.
 From there you will follow the mountain gorillas’ trail to find them.
 Look out for the Gorilla’s nesting sites along the way.

 - When you approach the Gorillas, the guides will inform you when to get your cameras ready.